Sign up to our Newsletter

 2. How Can I Prepare for an Interview for Law School?

-The best way to prepare for a law school interview is by conducting mock interviews with a friend or admissions coach.
+The best way to prepare for a law school interview is by conducting mock interviews with a friend or law admissions consultants.
 You should also focus on building up your self-esteem and knowing your key talking points.

 3. What do Law Schools Want to Hear in Interviews?